Guthib-of-Dan/uBlitz.js/README.md

 We don't offer middlewares, but if you need:

-- error and abort handling
+- error and extensible abort handling
 - serving static content 500+ megabytes
 - ajv validation
 - straight-forward routing